Diwamoto/ownly/README.md

-# ownly58
+# ownly

-ownly58 is 58 key qwerty custom split keyboard
+ownly is 58 key qwerty custom split keyboard

 This product released under the GNU GPL.